 Women's Agency and Legacy of (Post)Socialism: Understanding Czech Women Artists' Attitudes Towards Feminism

-“Feminism starts to be one of the most frequently used, trendy and awesome words of the post-communist Czech language”, stated an editor of Respekt, one of Czech post-1989 popular, liberal magazines, in 19921.
-It was mentioned in a favorable review on the first Czech post-1989 book, described as feminist2.
-At the same time, the very same magazine published an infamous series of articles by a prominent Czech writer, emigrant Josef Škvorecký, who in different ways downplayed and found excuses for sexual abuse while criticizing political correctness of the Western university environment.
-This example gives a good picture of Czech post-revolution media, whose attitude toward gender issues was mostly quite ambivalent.
-At the same time, magazines as Respekt were among the few resources presenting “Western” feminism to the local environment.
-It was symptomatic for the postsocialist discourse that during the 1990s the topics of feminism and women’s emancipation were discussed by journalists who used to be employed in official magazines before 1989, while the rest of editorial staff of Respekt came from the dissent circles who showed rather negative attitude to the socialist emancipation of women between 1948 and 19893.
+“Feminism is becoming of the most frequently used, trendy and intimidating words of the post-communist Czech language”, wrote an editor of Respekt, a popular and liberal Czech post-1989 periodical, in 19921.
+This quote was part of a favourable review of the first post-1989 Czech book to be classified as feminist2.
+At the same time, Respekt published an infamous series of articles by a prominent Czech writer, emigrant Josef Škvorecký, who in various ways downplayed and justified sexual abuse, while also criticising the political correctness of the Western university environment.
+This example paints an accurate picture of Czech post-1989 media, whose attitude toward gender issues was, for the most part, quite ambivalent.
+Publications such as Respekt, however, still served as one of the few resources introducing “Western” feminism to the local environment.
+The discourse of the time was further characterised by the fact that topics like feminism and women’s emancipation were discussed throughout the 1990s by journalists who had been employed by state publications before 1989; meanwhile, the rest of Respekt’s editorial staff came from dissent circles, holding a rather negative attitude towards the official socialist emancipation of women3.

-In the 1990s, the interpretation of former s socialist project of women’s emancipation was not only the question of historiographical research.
-The central issue was whether it was possible to build a theory on the local experience and intellectual tradition, or totally embrace the “Western” feminisms, which were gradually penetrating both the academic and public discourse.
-On the one hand feminism was being criticized to be the import from the “West”.
-This critique discussed also economic relations because many local NGOs and academic activities were sponsored by foreign feminist and other nonprofit institutions9.
-On the other hand, in the “East vs. West” debate, local female scholars were coping with the situation described by sociologist Hana Havelková as “local experience without a theory”, i.e. application of universal categories regardless of local context)10.
-Despite attempts to positively approach the socialist legacy, “Western” feminist categories, notions and concepts started to prevail in local academic discourse during the 1990s, due to the seemingly missing local critical conceptual vocabulary.
-The usage of “Western” gender concepts, which have played the lead in academic discourse until today, is lately being interpreted by some female scholars no more as lack of local theoretical concepts, but rather in the light of power imbalance in the global academia.
-These scholars argued that scholarship from Central and Eastern Europe serve Western researchers as a source of empirical data, but not as conceptual inspiration11.
+In the 1990s, the evaluation of the state-socialist project of women’s emancipation was not just a matter of historiographical research.
+The central issue was whether a theory could be built upon this experience, or if one should completely embrace the “Western” feminisms that were gradually penetrating both the academic and public discourse.
+Feminism was then being criticized as an import from the “West”.
+This critique concerned not only theoretical merit, but also economic relations, insofar as many local NGOs and academic activities were sponsored by foreign feminist and other nonprofit institutions9.
+At the same time, in the “East vs. West” debate, local female scholars were coping with a situation that was described by sociologist Hana Havelková as the clash between “local experience without a theory” and “Western theory lacking experience” (i.e. the application of universalising categories regardless of local context)10.
+Despite attempts to approach the socialist legacy in a positive way, there was a perceived lack of local critical conceptual tools.
+As a consequence, “Western” feminist categories, notions and concepts started being used in local academic discourse as well as in feminist activism, and in the 1990s they prevailed entirely.
+To this day, the “Western” gender concepts have been playing the leading role in academic discourse.
+In more recent years, however, some female scholars have been interpreting their usage less in terms of a lack of local theoretical concepts, but rather as a result of global academia’s power imbalance.
+In this context, as these scholars argue, Central and Eastern Europe tends to be treated by Western scholarship as a useful source of empirical data, but not conceptual inspiration11.

 Year 1989 as the return of the “natural”?

 The term “female art” [ženské umění]31, which Chalupecký employed in the article, dominated the discourse of the Czech art scene until the 1990s.
-Even the majority of the polls on feminism, which at the time began appearing on the pages of the cultural journals, inquired about “femininity” and “female roles”32.These surveys have been predominantly interpreted by scholars as the advocacy for the traditional gender roles, often rooted in the discourse of psychology It was also seen as a consequence of local theoretical backwardness (the absence of social constructivist theories of gender and postmodern thinking, particularly in the sphere of culture).
-Howewer, in the 1990s, the term “female art” still could have entailed its political dimension, as it had been formulated by Jindřich Chalupecký.
-On the other hand some women artists understood the term again in its traditional sense, referring solely to decorative art, which was a category into which they did not want to be classified33.
+Even the majority of the surveys on feminism that started to appear on the pages of cultural journals at the time inquired about “femininity” and “female roles”32.These surveys have been predominantly interpreted by scholars as an advocacy of traditional gender roles, often rooted in the discourse of psychology.
+It was also seen as a consequence of local theoretical backwardness (consisting of the absence of social constructivist theories of gender and postmodern theory, particularly in the sphere of culture).
+In the 1990s art context, however, in some cases the term “female art” continued to entail its political meaning as formulated by Jindřich Chalupecký.
+In other cases, some women artists understood the term once again in its traditional sense, referring solely to decorative art, which was a category into which they did not want to be classified33.

 Generational experiences, contradictions and discontinuities

-In comparison with the strong generation of female artists that were active during the 1960s, who were born in the interwar period and who are usual “subjects” of Czech art history, it would seem as if the generation of the 1980s artists, who were born in the 1950s, almost did not exist.
-The question is whether this “gap” in history happened as a consequence of the art history research that was undertaken after 1989 and exclusively focused on the art of the 1960s, or whether this position is based on a real conservative turn of the Czechoslovak art scene of the 1980s.
+In comparison with the strong generation of female artists that were active during the 1960s, who were born in the interwar period and who are the usual subjects of “Czech art history”, it would seem as if the generation of the 1980s female artists, who were born in the 1950s, almost did not exist.
+The question is whether this “gap” in history happened as a consequence of the art history research that was undertaken after 1989 and exclusively focused on the art of the 1960s, or whether this position is based on a real, conservative turn of the Czechoslovak art scene of the 1980s.
 The social discourse of the time tackled the issue of women’s emancipation with much more ambivalence.
-While the 1960s saw a social critique of the state socialist gender policies, twenty years later the criticism was directed explicitly at the emancipation of women as such.
-This critique also emerged in film and literary work of the 1980s, in which dystopian visions of the future were accompanied by the depictions of the cruel rule of women over the world.
-The objections to women’s emancipation appeared also as a part of the critique of the scientific-technological revolution, seen as a bureaucratic, anti-ecological project of the 1960s that did not see its realization through41.
+While the 1960s saw a social critique of the socialist state’s gender policies that was aimed at their reform, twenty years later the criticism was directed at the emancipation of women itself.
+This critique also emerged in film and literary works of the 1980s, in which dystopian visions of the future were accompanied by depictions of the cruel rule of women over the world.
+The objections to women’s emancipation appeared also as a part of the critique of the scientific-technological revolution, viewed as a bureaucratic, anti-ecological project of the 1960s that was not seen through to its completion41.